 8. Explore The Natural Caves At Niah National Park, Sarawak

-Just few hours away from Miri rests the Niah National Park which famed to be having numerous natural caves within its boundaries.
+Just a few hours away from Miri rests the Niah National Park which famed to be having numerous natural caves within its boundaries.
 Claimed to be the location of Asia’s oldest archeological sites, from where discoverers have excruciate bones believed to be 40,000 years old.
-Despite being ages old, these caves creates a mystical sight to be witnessed amidst the lush-green forests.
+Despite being ages-old, these caves create a mystical sight to be witnessed amidst the lush green forests.

 9. Watch An Exotic Sunset At Kota Kinabalu, Sabah

 Kota Kinabalu, the capital city of Sabah island is the most exotic place in Borneo Island as it takes the traveler on a journey to experience an exotic sunset over a floating mosque.
 Along with this, there is a coastline stretching along the Likas Bay.
 This place is the first resort for every traveler while on the island and the mesmerizing things to do within its boundaries makes this place worth a visit.